 Equations numbered, Corrected formatting errors (formula 14 incorrect in – Ref. contains correct version)

-Quantum Theory of Ideal Monoatomic Gases - Part 1 and Part 2
+Quantum Theory of Ideal Monoatomic Gases - Part 1 (external link to translation) and Part 2

 (Quantentheorie des einatomigen idealen Gases - erste und zweite Abhandlung)